vega/vega-lite/site/docs/transform/lookup.md

 }
 ```

 For each data object in the main data source, the transform tries to find a matching objects in the secondary data source.
-An object matches id the value in the field specified by `lookup` is the same as the field specified in the `from.key`.
+An object matches if the value in the field specified by `lookup` is the same as the field specified in the `from.key`.

 {% include table.html props="lookup,from,as,default" source="LookupTransform" %}

-The secondary data reference (set with `from`) is an object that specifies what how the lookup key should be matched to a second data source and what fields should be added.
+The secondary data reference (set with `from`) is an object that specifies how the lookup key should be matched to a second data source and what fields should be added.

 {% include table.html props="data,key,fields" source="LookupData" %}

 ## Example

-This example use `lookup` to add the properties `age` and `height` to the main data source.
+This example uses `lookup` to add the properties `age` and `height` to the main data source.
 The `person` field in the main data source is matched to the `name` field in the secondary data source.

 <span class="vl-example" data-name="lookup"></span>